DerWeh/gftools/README.rst

 fourier
-   * Fourier transforms from Matsubara frequencies to imaginary time and back, including the handling of high-frequencies moments (especially import for transforms from Matsubara to imaginary time)
+   * Fourier transforms from Matsubara frequencies to imaginary time and back, including the handling of high-frequencies moments (especially important for transforms from Matsubara to imaginary time)
    * Laplace transform from real times to complex frequencies

 matrix